handlerww/dbaas-docs/migrate-from-aurora-full-backup.md

 ---
-title: Migrate from Amazon Aurora MySQL using Dumpling and TiDB Lightning
+title: Migrate from Amazon Aurora MySQL to TiDB Cloud using Dumpling and TiDB Lightning
-summary: This post introduces how to smoothly migrate data from Amazon Aurora MySQL to TiDB Cloud using Dumpling and TiDB Lightning.
+summary: Learn how to migrate data from Amazon Aurora MySQL to TiDB CLoud using Dumpling and TiDB Lightning.
 ---

-[TiDB](https://docs.pingcap.com/tidb/stable/overview) is an open-source, distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) workloads.
-TiDB Cloud is a fully-managed TiDB service delivered by [PingCAP](https://pingcap.com/) and is the easiest, most economical, and most resilient way to unlock the full power of TiDB in the cloud.
+# Migrate from Amazon Aurora MySQL to TiDB Cloud using Dumpling and TiDB Lightning

+This document describes how to migrate your data from Amazon Aurora MySQL to [TiDB Cloud](https://pingcap.com/products/tidbcloud) using the open-source [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) and [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) tools.
+Dumpling _exports_ data from any MySQL-compatible database, and TiDB Lightning _imports_ it into TiDB.
 You can smoothly migrate data to TiDB from any MySQL-compatible database.
-In this article, we’ll show you how to migrate your data from Amazon Aurora MySQL to [TiDB Cloud](https://pingcap.com/products/tidbcloud) using the open-source [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) and [TiDB Lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview) tools.
-Dumpling _exports_ data from any MySQL-compatible database, and TiDB Lightning _imports_ it into TiDB.
+Comparing to migrating data in bulk, this method will do less effect on online service.

 To migrate data, do the following: